How To Be a Great Partner and Support VBAC for Your Wife?

 - Pregnant women will be ‘doing’ the birth and ‘want’ a certain type of birth and want everyone to give her want she wants.
 In other words, she wants others to know how to help her.
 She might not be so focused on what she needs to do for herself and therefore hard to reach.

 - Fathers-to-be really want to help and haven’t found out how-to which means your pregnant partner may not really think you can help effectively.

 - Pregnant women wanting a VBAC often have a strong ideological belief that ‘vaginal birth’ is best which means having any discussion can be challenging particularly if she feels she is doing everything possible to achieve one.

 So here’s your bottom line: You need birth-coaching skills.
 You need to know how to help her prepare her pregnant body to become a birthing body with the right skills that create space inside her body to let a big 3-dimensional object out of her body.
 Then you need to learn birth-coaching skills that work alongside her birth skills and use those skills to work through the hard work associated with the naturally occurring pain of contractions.
 In other words, you have quite a bit of work to do during the last 16 weeks of pregnancy.

 You’ve been taught that the role of a father-to-be is to ‘support’ your partner.
 This means dads are standing around, being hung on, rubbing a back or wiping a brow but both you and your partner KNOW that is not enough.

-You must learn the skills to be a great birth-coach in order to help her achieve her vaginal birth after a previous Caesarean.
-In other words, you need to support and be able to help her navigate the natural occurring pain of labor pains.
+You must learn the skills to be a great birth coach in order to help her achieve her vaginal birth after a previous Caesarean.
+In other words, you need to support and be able to help her navigate the naturally occurring pain of labor pains.

 VBAC is the wrong phrase